microsoft/graphics-driver-samples/README.md

 This project is focused on providing Windows graphics driver samples.

-The first sample being developed is a Windows render only sample driver for the Raspberry Pi 2.
+The first sample being developed is a Windows graphics driver for the Raspberry Pi 2.
+This is a sample driver intended to demonstrate how to write a graphics driver for the Windows platform.
+The driver is a functioning graphics driver on the Raspberry Pi 2 but it is not a fully featured driver.

-Work on the render only sample driver was started in August 2015 with the understanding that a fully featured driver may take one to two years to complete.
+Work on the driver was started in August 2015.

 Anyone wishing to contribute to this project should recognize that this project is managed by a team of professional developers and there is an expectation that all contributing members of community should be be polite, respectful and honest.